microsoft/azure-pipelines-yaml/design/use-statement.md

 is not compatible with the YAML build tenet of using scripts wherever possible and only using tasks when advanced features/workflows are required.

-### Other things we want to include
+## Problems: proxies

-- Proxy setup: The agent knows about its proxy; the tasks don't always pass that along to client tooling.
+The agent knows about its proxy; the tasks don't always pass that along to client tooling.

+## Other problems

 - Problem matchers: If the Python compiler emits errors in a known format, we should be able to read that via regex and surface it in our UI.
 VS Code has a defined format for problem matchers.

 ## Solution